esphome/esphome-docs/components/lvgl.rst

 - ``on_focus``:  The widget is focused.
 - ``on_defocus``: The widget is unfocused.

 These triggers can be applied directly to any widget in the lvgl configuration, given that the widget itself supports generating such events.
+For the widgets having a value, the triggers return the current value in variable ``x``.

 .. code-block:: yaml